rootkovska/rootkovska.github.io/speaking.md

 pioneering research on breaking into the Intel vPro BIOS and AMT/MT technology.
 She is also known for writing Blue Pill, the first hardware virtualization-based rootkit, introducing Evil Maid attack, and for her prior work on kernel-mode malware for Windows and Linux in the first half of the 2000s.
+She proudly holds 0 (zero) patents.

 Photo
 ------